ikunetwork/WhitePaper/README.md

 * \(ii\) Upgrade to clinical trial subject.
 * \(iii\) Provide reputation scores to fellow `RST[x]` holders and the R&D team.
 * \(iv\) Interact and work with the sub-network through `devTools`.

+A `RST[x]` sub-network, may capitalize on the copyright data exclusivity periods.
+In addition, `RST[x]` holders may pursue patent protection for inventions developed based on IN funded research, together as a sub-network as owned by `RST[x]` holders, but patents may not be used in the Network.

 The `RST[x]` sub-network is incentivized to provide timely and relevant information to both its own sub-network and the public as the `RST[x]` and `IKU` will be at the mercy of market sentiment. `IKU` and `RST[x]` tokens are expected to trade in real time, globally in the cryptoasset market place.
 If an `RST[x]` sub-network does not operate in efficient scientific fashion, it is expected to be reflected accordingly.